rskupnik/rskupnik.github.io/_posts/2017-09-03-dependency-injection-in-pet-project-dagger2.md

 ---
 ## Conclusions

-There you have it - a dependency injection library that works during the compilation phase and does not really on slow and resource-heavy reflection.
+There you have it - a dependency injection library that works during the compilation phase and does not rely on slow and resource-heavy reflection.

 **Dependency injection is a powerful technique** and makes a developer's life a whole lot easier by removing a ton of boilerplate code.
 Being able to use it not only in web development, but also in small projects and libraries is great.
 I believe that some additional time spent on setting up this mechanism is well worth it, especially when compared to how much **time and headaches dependency injection spares**.